mqnfred/ffishim/README.md

 Every test crate is a stand-alone app, it will provide you with the options required to build the library (cdylib) etc.

+## C ABI Disclaimer

+This crate does not currently generate C ABI-compatible bindings.
+This is because it has been designed to be used together with [dustr][2], which generates Dart bindings on top of this ffi shim.

+Because dart ffi support is still in alpha, it cannot quite consume the C ABI just yet.
+For example, [it does not support nested structs][3], and [structures cannot be passed by value to functions][4].

 ## TODO/Limitations